HistoryThis section has been translated automatically.

 - Linear or sinusoidal telangiectasia

-- Naevus araneus (Spider naevus) with centrally pulsating vessel.
+- Nevus araneus (spider naevus) with centrally pulsating vessel.

 EtiopathogenesisThis section has been translated automatically.

-in the context of congenital nevi (primary telangiectasias) or
+- in the context of congenital vascular malformations

 Clinical featuresThis section has been translated automatically.